 As the original leak detection company we have been finding central heating leaks for many years, in this article we discuss how central heating systems work.
-Often people only start looking into central heating problems when the heating stops working, which on most occasions is due to low boiler pressure.
+Often people only start looking into central heating problems when the heating stops working, which on most occasions is due to low boiler pressure, or maybe a big leak!

 Central heating systems are examples of equipment we take for granted in our homes, until they malfunction or break down, then we start looking looking for technicians to come and fix them.